layalarosa/WebShop/README.md

 Ease of Maintenance: Separating presentation logic from business logic makes it easy to add new functionality or change components.

 Efficiency: Entity Framework simplifies database management and reduces the amount of code needed to interact with it.

+10/12/2024 Update on the way v.1.0

+We will be improving the code as well as creating a new user interface for this test project.